BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 This method provides users with the feeling that they can rely on their cloud provider to regain access to their funds rather than putting the responsibility on themselves.

-Below is an example of what the user interface might look like for an automatic cloud backup that significantly reduces the friction during onboarding.
+Below is an example of what the user interface might look like for an automatic cloud backup that significantly reduces friction during onboarding.

 <div class="image-slide-gallery">